Skip to content

 3. In the confirmation modal, click Finish.

-Deleting the clock also deletes the test customers associated with the clock and cancels their subscriptions.
-Test clocks are only available in sandboxes, so you can’t delete any production objects when you delete a clock.
+Deleting the simulation also deletes the test customers associated with the clock and cancels their subscriptions.
+Simulations are only available in sandboxes, so you can’t delete any production objects when you delete a clock.

 Use cases